Roles, experiences, and contributions made by women in the Civil War.

 Nurses and caregivers

 Women played a crucial role in tending to wounded soldiers during the Civil War.
 They served as nurses and caregivers, providing medical attention and emotional support to those in need.
 Although there are no exact figures relating to the number of civil war nurses, it is thought that between 5000 and 10,000 served.

 Many of these women were volunteers, often from the same communities as the soldiers they were caring for.
 They worked in hospitals, on battlefields, and in makeshift tents, often with limited resources.
 Despite the difficult conditions, these women provided invaluable service to the war effort.

 The work of these nurses and caregivers was often dangerous and exhausting.
 Many of them contracted diseases and illnesses, and some even died from their service.
 Yet, they persevered, providing comfort and care to those in need.

 Women on the battlefield

 The American Civil War saw a number of women who served in the military, though the exact number is unknown.
 Some of these women disguised themselves as men, while others were open about their gender.
-They served in a variety of roles, including nurses, cooks, laundresses, and spies.
 Some even fought in battles, though their presence was not officially recognized until 1863 when a Union burial detail in Pennsylvania found a female body amongst their dead troops.